915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-Data attributes may be referenced by methods as well as by ordinary users (âclientsâ) of an object.
+Data attributes may be referenced by methods as well as by ordinary users (“clients”) of an object.
 In other words, classes are not usable to implement pure abstract data types.
-In fact, nothing in Python makes it possible to enforce data hiding â it is all based upon convention.
+In fact, nothing in Python makes it possible to enforce data hiding — it is all based upon convention.
 (On the other hand, the Python implementation, written in C, can completely hide implementation details and control access to an object if necessary; this can be used by extensions to Python written in C.)

-Clients should use data attributes with care â clients may mess up invariants maintained by the methods by stamping on their data attributes.
-Note that clients may add data attributes of their own to an instance object without affecting the validity of the methods, as long as name conflicts are avoided â again, a naming convention can save a lot of headaches here.
+Clients should use data attributes with care — clients may mess up invariants maintained by the methods by stamping on their data attributes.
+Note that clients may add data attributes of their own to an instance object without affecting the validity of the methods, as long as name conflicts are avoided — again, a naming convention can save a lot of headaches here.